acarolcruz/BayesCPclust/README.md

 <!-- badges: end -->

-BayesCPclust aims to estimate the change points in constant-wise data sequences while performing clustering simultaneously.
+BayesCPclust aims to estimate the change points in constant-wise data sequences while simultaneously performing clustering.
 A Gibbs sampler algorithm was developed to estimate the number of clusters, cluster assignments, number of change points, their positions, and constant levels.